dhesse/STK-INF4000/15-Recap/presentation.md

 ## Phase 2: Feature Engineering

 - Plan for iterations.
-    - Don't be afraid to launch a model that's good enough.
+    - Don't be afraid to launch a model that's *just* good enough.
     - Don't be afraid to spend a little time on a model.
 - Don't start out with learned features.
     - E.g. clustering, deep learning.